tonyspiro/grunt-mamp/README.md

 ## The "mamp" task

 ### The Goods
 Configure your site_full_path and you are good to go.
+Your Gruntfile.js should look like this:

 ```js
 "use strict";